 Absolutely.
 It is one of the five core principals of family mediation in the UK.
-You can speak freely to your mediator during the MIAM without having to worry that what you say will be passed on to the other party.
+You can speak freely to your family mediator during the MIAM without having to worry that what you say will be passed on to the other party.
 Similarly you can discuss options, solutions and make offers in mediation without being bound to them were mediation to break down.

 All divorce mediation in UK is ‘without prejudice’ – which means you can safely make offers and explore solutions, without being tied to them if your case goes to court.
-It is a perfectly safe negotiating environment.
+It is a safe negotiating environment.

 There are exceptions to this confidentiality, such as if a child is identified as being at risk of serious harm, or if money laundering is taking place.
-The mediator has certain legal obligations to pass this information on in these rare circumstances.
+The family mediator has certain legal obligations to pass this information on in these rare circumstances.

 What can be discussed during a mediation session

-The mediator will have agreed with you before the sessions what you wish to discuss during mediation.
+The family mediator will have agreed with you before the sessions what you wish to discuss during mediation.
 This will usually revolve around what future parenting arrangements you can agree and what financial agreement you can reach.
 But it can also cover how you communicate with each other moving forwards or what interim arrangements can be reached whilst your divorce mediation is taking place.

 Family mediation also covers specific issues such as a family holidays, arrangements at Christmas or who will make the next mortgage payment on your property.

-Mediation can also help Grandparents who wish to agree arrangements to see their grandchildren.
+Family mediation can also help Grandparents who wish to agree arrangements to see their grandchildren.